bartekwawrzkowicz/Rick_and_Morty-Task/README.md

 You can filter characters on the main page by gender and species using a select-form. used `Mobile first` Responsive Web Design.

+This is my recruitment task.
+Keep fingers crossed.